dhruvnigam93/dhruvnigam93.github.io/_posts/2021-10-30-lending-information-technology.md

 [4] Assuming that the information itself is predictive on its own.
 Adding irrelevant information to the prediction process can actually lead to worse decisions.

+Thanks to Ishan Anand, Sahul Nath and Parth Nigam for their feedback to make this article better.